icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

 On this page we briefly provide basic instructions for contributing to icepyx.
 We encourage users to follow the `git pull request workflow <https://www.asmeurer.com/git-workflow/>`_.
-For contribution examples, please see contribution guidelines.
+For contribution examples, please see :doc:`contribution guidelines <contribution_guidelines>`.

 Contributing for the first time